pulumi/copilot-api-samples/README.md

 (You can get the actual value for your PULUMI_ACCESS_TOKEN from the Pulumi Console)

 > **Note:** > `PULUMI_COPILOT_URL` is expected to change on 11/20.
-If you receive HTTP error 404 from this endpoint, change it to `https://api.pulumi.com/ai/chat/preview`
+If you receive HTTP error 404 from this endpoint, change it to `https://api.pulumi.com/ai/chat/preview`.
+This will be the proper URL going forward.

 ### Cloud context parameters

 All calls to Copilot API are made in the context of an organization.
-You will see in this in `orgId` field below.
+You will see this in the `orgId` field below.
 Additionally, Copilot API needs to know the URL of the resource in Pulumi Console -- think of that as the browser URL in Pulumi Console when you're chatting with Copilot.
-This is what allows you refer to it in the query, asking questions like "What happened in _this_ update?".
-This fields must start with `https://app.pulumi.com` optionally followed by the specific resource.
+This is what allows you to refer to it in the query, asking questions like "What happened in _this_ update?".
+This field must start with `https://app.pulumi.com` optionally followed by a specific resource.

 ### Calling the API

-We're now ready to submit the request!
+We're now ready to submit our first request!

 The example above uses curl, but you can use other tools such as Postman or `Invoke-WebRequest` in PowerShell.